 Lady Dodd’s cottages Ellesborough

-A Grade II Listed Block of 4 almshouses in Ellesborough, formerly eight, dated 1746 Founded in 1720 by the bequest of Dame Isabella Dodd for the maintenance of 4 old men and 4 old women, but is unclear what her connection with the Ellesborough area was.
+A Grade II Listed block of four almshouses in Ellesborough, that were formerly eight, date from 1746.
+Founded in 1720 by the bequest of Dame Isabella Dodd for the maintenance of 4 old men and 4 old women, but is unclear what her connection with the Ellesborough area was.
 Over the road form the church, these cottages are now a private home with one of the loveliest of Chilterns views.
 Lady Dodd made similar bequests in Little Budworth in Cheshire.

 Weedon Almshouse Gardens Chesham

-A Grade II Listed Building, founded in 1624 by the bequest of Thomas Weedon of Pednor, Weedon Almshouses were rebuilt in the late nineteenth century of flint rubble and red brick quoins.
-The four almshouses with their gables, barge-boards and chimneystacks are rarely properly enjoyed as they sit behind a high flint wall, obscured so an image is not readily available.
+A Grade II Listed building, founded in 1624 by the bequest of Thomas Weedon of Pednor, Weedon Almshouses were rebuilt in the late nineteenth century of flint rubble and red brick quoins.
+The four almshouses with their gables, barge-boards and chimneystacks are difficult to see as they sit obscured behind a high flint wall, so an image is not readily available.

 Sir William Drake’s Almshouse Amersham

 A Grade II listed property, the Drake’s almshouses were a gift to the market town of Amersham by local bigwig, Sir William Drake who built them in 1657 ‘for the relief of 6 poor widows of good repute in the parish’.
-Originally six dwellings, they were converted in 1997 to provide increased accommodation and modern conveniences for four residents given them greater comfort.
+Originally six dwellings, they were converted in 1997 to provide increased accommodation and modern conveniences for four residents given them greater comfort including indoor plumbing.

 John Sayer Almshouses Berkhamsted

-Located on the high street in Berkhamsted, the John Sayer, chief cook to Charles II, bequeathed £1000 in trust “for the building of an almshouse and the purchasing of lands for the relief of the poor widows in Berkhamsted St Peter”.
+Located on the high street in Berkhamsted, John Sayer, chief cook to Charles II, bequeathed £1000 in trust “for the building of an almshouse and the purchasing of lands for the relief of the poor widows in Berkhamsted St Peter”.
 The inscription reads: “The Guift of John Sayer Esq 1684”.
 They are noticeable for their simple, compact structure, along a high street messy with renovations and clutter.

 Louisa Cottages Tring

-A Grade II Listed Building located on Akeman street in Tring, opposite the quirky Natural History museum, was built to house the retired workman from the Rothschild Estate, an entity that had a huge impact on this quiet market town.
+A Grade II Listed Building located on the original Roman road, Akeman street in Tring, opposite the quirky Natural History museum.
+They were built to house the retired workman from the Rothschild Estate, an entity that had a huge impact on this quiet market town and wider Chilterns.
 This lovely row of tudoresque-styled almshouses was designed by William Huckvale and are quite a local feature, with Nos.
 1-5 dated ‘1893’ and Nos.
 6-8 dated ‘1901’.